-Since IoT devices collect information that by far extends the abilities of traditional, unconnected devices, they can track, manage, and notify employees of changes in productivity or processes.
-If employees are aware, they consequently can use this "more" information to rethink their way of working and make better-informed decisions about their tasks.
+Since IoT devices collect information that extends the abilities of traditional, unconnected devices, they can track, manage, and notify employees of changes in productivity or processes.
+If employees are aware, they can use this "more" information to rethink their work and make better-informed decisions about their tasks.

 Better risk management and security practices